patjones/podinfo-operator/README.md

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/<org>/podinfo-operator/<tag or branch>/dist/install.yaml
 ```

+## Contributing
+// TODO(user): Add detailed information on how you would like others to contribute to this project

 **NOTE:** Run `make help` for more information on all potential `make` targets